coredns/coredns.io/content/plugins/route53.md

 The route53 plugin is useful for serving zones from resource record sets in AWS route53.
 This plugin supports all Amazon Route 53 records ([https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html)).
-The route53 plugin can be used when coredns is deployed on AWS or elsewhere.
+The route53 plugin can be used when CoreDNS is deployed on AWS or elsewhere.

 ## Syntax